marksamfd/DSAI203-Dashboard/README.md

 ## Dashboard Questions
-[^1]: What is the overall trend in sales over time based on "dateSold"?
+1. What is the overall trend in sales over time based on "dateSold"?

-[You can use numbers for reference-style link definitions][^1]
+2. What is the quantity of each item sold from in year?
+3. How does the quantity sold vary across different items?
+4. Are there geographic patterns in sales based on "lat" and "long"?
+5. Which branch has the highest sales?
+6. Are there specific items that are more popular among a particular gender?
+7. Which branch has the highest sales and which has the lowest?
+8. What is the rating of each item for each item branch and year?